 The sub-theme for 2017 is #MenAsAllies.

-The nominations for Top 50 Women in Engineering under 35 in the Daily Telegraph opened on 23 Feb 2017.
+The nominations for Top 50 Women in Engineering under 35 in the Daily Telegraph have now closed but watch this space for the list announcement on 23 June 2017!

 We are delighted to welcome our first sponsors for 2017